Islandora/documentation/docs/technical-documentation/rest-create.md

 To create a node, you need to provide two elements in your message body: the node type and any required field values.

-For the islandora_defaults included Repository Item these are:
+For the Repository Item content type included in the Islandora Starter Site, these are:

 1. A type - this tells Drupal what content type we are creating
 1. A title - this is a required field of all nodes.